hardcoremozgus/Fapstronaut_TheJourney/README.md

 > Enemies: spawn time, stats
 In the 6th month, you become a chad.
 You can now double jump.

-### Enemies
-> Social media: horizontal movement.
-Top, middle or bottom of the screen.
-They can come in pairs if you are a chad.
-You can destroy the middle ones by kicking.
-> Coomer: swings his arm.
-> Twitch Thot: gets to you and you can't jump or slide.
-Kick it various times to break free.

 ### License
 MIT License